-Training with BeeLeaf to become a QUALIFIED PSYCHOTHERAPIST with BeeLeaf usually takes a minimum of 2 – 3 years part-time and will require you to successfully complete our individual units of training set at the level of Masters degree equivalent and meet the clinical practice, supervision and personal therapy requirements for award of our BeeLeaf Diploma in Contemporary Psychotherapy.
+Training with BeeLeaf to become a PSYCHOTHERAPIST usually takes a minimum of 2 – 3 years part-time depending on existing qualifications and experience and will require you to successfully complete our individual units of training and meet the clinical practice, supervision and personal therapy requirements for award of our BeeLeaf Diploma in Contemporary Psychotherapy.

-Training with BeeLeaf to become a UKCP REGISTERED PSYCHOTHERAPIST usually takes a FURTHER 1 – 2 years part-time and will require you to achieve our Advanced Diploma in Contemporary Psychotherapy and meet the clinical practice, supervision and personal therapy requirements.
+Training with BeeLeaf to become a UKCP ACCREDITED PSYCHOTHERAPIST usually takes a FURTHER 1 – 2 years part-time depending on existing qualifications and experience and will require you to achieve our Advanced Diploma in Contemporary Psychotherapy and meet the clinical practice, supervision and personal therapy requirements.

 Frequently Asked Questions

-How much does it cost to become a Psychotherapist?
+How much does it cost to train to become a Psychotherapist?

-The fees are between approximately *£9000 – £14000 depending on (1) your starting point on the training path and if you we can award you any APL (accredited prior learning) for courses completed elsewhere that we recognise (2) If you choose the discount options available (3) Fees separate and independent of training such as personal therapy, clinical supervision, insurance, organisational membership fees.
+The fees for the Diploma and then Advanced Diploma are between approximately *£16,000 depending on (1) your starting point on the training path and if you we can award you any APL (accredited prior learning) for courses completed elsewhere that we recognise (2) If you choose the discount options available (3) Fees separate and independent of training such as personal therapy, clinical supervision, insurance, organisational membership fees.

 What qualifications do I need to become a Psychotherapist?

-We are UKCP Accredited so our training is set at Masters degree equivalent.
-Therefore you need have a first degree OR other demonstration of post-graduate ability.
+We are a UKCP Accredited Organisational Member so our training is set at Masters degree level.
+Therefore you need have a degree OR other demonstration of post-graduate ability.
 We operate an active Diversity Policy, so if you do not have a first degree, contact us to find out how you may be able to demonstrate eligibility through work experience and applied skills.

 Where does the training take place?

 Most of our training happens face-to-face in Mile End London E3 and is very well served by public transport.
-There is free parking at weekends and pay & display week days.
+Some training also takes place online.
+There is limited free parking on nearby streets at weekends.
 Because there is such a huge range of accommodation available in London we cannot list them all here!
 Instead we are happy to offer suggestions according to individual preferences at the time of enrolment.
-For some of the shorter more theoretical modules there are also webinars that can watch at your own pace and online forums for discussion and learning.
+For some of the shorter more theoretical units there are also webinars that can watch at your own pace and online forums for discussion and learning.

 How will my psychotherapy qualifications be recognised?

-BeeLeaf Institute for Contemporary Psychotherapy is an Accredited Member of the Register of the United Kingdom Council for Psychotherapy (UKCP), which is a Register that has been accredited by the Professional Standards Authority.
+BeeLeaf Institute for Contemporary Psychotherapy is proud to be an Accredited Member of the Register of the United Kingdom Council for Psychotherapy (UKCP); a Register that has been accredited by the Professional Standards Authority.